2014 pro-Russian unrest in Ukraine: Government building seizures

 By 16 April, the 'anti-terror' operation being conducted by the Ukrainian government in Donetsk Oblast had hit some stumbling blocks.
 Protesters seized Ukrainian armoured vehicles in Kramatorsk, and sent soldiers away in Sloviansk.
 During the night of 16 April, about 300 pro-Russian protesters attacked a Ukrainian military unit in Mariupol, throwing petrol bombs.
 Internal Affairs Minister Arsen Avakov said that troops were forced to open fire, resulting in the killing of three of the attackers.

 The Geneva Statement of 17 April did not result in the end of the government building occupations in Donetsk Oblast.
 Two pro-Russian groups in Mariupol said that they 'felt betrayed' by the action taken in Geneva.
 A truce declared for Easter Sunday was broken by an attack upon a separatist checkpoint in Sloviansk, further inflaming tensions.

-The situation remained tense on 23 April, with occupation of government buildings ongoing throughout the region.
+The situation remained tense on 23 April, with the occupation of government buildings ongoing throughout the region.
 OSCE monitors observed that the city administration building, SBU building, and police station in Sloviansk remained heavily fortified by armed groups of men with masks and automatic weapons.
 The city remained quiet, with no protests occurring.
-However, the monitors believed that the city remained under heavy surveillance, both by people in uniforms and masks, but also by many persons in civilian clothing.
+However, the monitors believed that the city remained under heavy surveillance, not only by people in uniforms and masks, but also by many figures in civilian clothing.
 One resident said that people in Sloviansk were afraid to discuss their opinions of the occupiers.